iynehz/perl5-jieba/README.md

 [http://www.swig.org](http://www.swig.org) - SWIG, the Simplified Wrapper and Interface Generator

-# AUTHORS

-Stephan Loyd <stephanloyd9@gmail.com>

 # ACKNOWLEDGEMENTS

 Thanks to Junyi Sun, and Yanyi Wu.
 This piece of Perl library would not be existing without their work on jieba and CppJieba.

+# AUTHOR

+Stephan Loyd <stephanloyd9@gmail.com>

 # COPYRIGHT AND LICENSE

-CppJieba is copyright by YanYi Wu under the MIT license.
-Visit [https://yanyiwu.mit-license.org/](https://yanyiwu.mit-license.org/) for a copy of the license.

-The Perl extension of CppJieba is copyright (c) 2017 by Stephan Loyd.
+This software is copyright (c) 2017-2023 by Stephan Loyd.

-This is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.